browserengineering/book/src/lab9-tests.md

     >>> js.run("void(document.querySelectorAll('p')[0].innerHTML" +
     ...     " = 'This is a <b id=new>new</b> element!')")

-Once we've changed the page, the browser should rerender:
+Once we've changed the page, the browser should re-render:

     >>> lab9.print_tree(b.tabs[0].document)
      DocumentLayout()